Guide to Almaty - Southern "Capital" of Kazakhstan -

 Almaty was the former capital of Kazakhstan from 1929 to 1998.
-It is the largest and most metropolitan like city that has maintained its position as a financial, cultural and educational hub of Kazakhstan.
-Almaty is one of the greenest or the greenest and most beautiful cities located in Central Asia and is located at the foot of the Northern Tien Shan ridge – Zaili Alatau.
-According to its name, Almaty (Alma ata) is the home of apples and it is believed that at least certain type or types of apples have originated from the Almaty region and spread throughout the world from here.
+It is the largest and most metropolitan like city in Kazakhstan (second place in Central Asia) that has maintained its position as a financial, cultural and educational hub of Kazakhstan.
+Almaty is one of the greenest or the most green and most beautiful cities located in Central Asia located at the foot of the Northern Tien Shan ridge – Zaili Alatau.
+According to its name, Almaty (Alma ata) is the home of apples and it is believed that at least certain type or types of apples have originated from the Almaty region and spread throughout the world from here (some large apples were found here in the old times).
 The city is sunny, cozy and surrounded by greenery with wide streets, beautiful buildings, numerous parks, squares, and fountains chronicling Almaty Tsarist, Soviet, and post-independent times.

-Almaty is the largest city in Kazakhstan, the infrastructure is well developed and the quality of life if generally higher in the city and the surrounding region compared to the rest of the country (except maybe Nursultan).
+Infrastructure in Astana is well developed and the quality of life if generally higher in the city and the surrounding regions compared to the rest of the country (except maybe Nursultan and the western oil cities).
 However, traffic jams and bad environmental impacts are still issues here as in the other big cities of most developing countries.
 Although the city is the business center of the country, the streets are lined with trees and even in the center there are many nice parks to spend time in.
 Urban landscapes are also not alien to the city – along Al-Farabi Avenue there are several high rise business complexes with their shiny glass facades.
+For tourists, Almaty and the surrounding regions offer many attractions, sights and destinations.
+In this Almaty guide we cover the best known parts of Almaty but we still leave a lot to be explored by you.

 Table of Contents